Anal cancer

 Surgery might be used to treat anal cancer in certain situations.
 Operations might include:

-• Surgery for very small anal cancers.
-Though it's not common, some very small anal cancers are treated with surgery alone.
+Surgery for very small anal cancers.
+Though it's very uncommon, some very small anal cancers are treated with surgery alone.
 The surgeon removes the cancer and some of the healthy tissue around it.
 This ensures that all the cancer cells are removed.

 This might be an option only if the cancer is very small and the surgery won't hurt the muscles that surround the anal canal.
 These muscles, called anal sphincter muscles, control bowel movements.

-Depending on your cancer, chemotherapy and radiation after surgery also may be recommended.
+Depending on your type of anal cancer, chemotherapy and radiation after surgery also may be recommended.

 Treatments for cancer that has spread

 If anal cancer spreads to other parts of the body, other treatments might be used.
-These might include:
+Chemotherapy and immunotherapy medicines may be used at the same time or separately to treat advanced anal cancer.

-• Immunotherapy.
+- Immunotherapy.
 Immunotherapy is a treatment with medicine that helps the immune system kill cancer cells.
 The immune system fights off diseases by attacking germs and other cells that shouldn't be in the body, such as cancer cells.
 Cancer cells survive by hiding from the immune system.
 Immunotherapy helps the immune system cells find and kill the cancer cells.
-It might be used in certain situations.
+There are several immunotherapy medicines used to treat anal cancer that spreads.
+Treatment usually starts with retifanlimab (Zynyz) combined with chemotherapy medicines.

 Palliative care

-Palliative care is a special type of healthcare that helps you feel better when you have a serious illness.
+Palliative care is a special type of care to help you feel better when you have a serious illness.
 If you have cancer, palliative care can help relieve pain and other symptoms.
 A team that may include doctors, nurses and other specially trained health professionals provides palliative care.
 The team's goal is to improve quality of life for you and your family.

 Palliative care specialists work with you, your family and your care team.
 They provide an extra layer of support while you have cancer treatment.
 You can have palliative care at the same time you're getting strong cancer treatments, such as surgery, chemotherapy or radiation therapy.